gdepourtales/ng-cells/README.md

 * `data` The 2D data matrix.
 The matrix can be of any dimension.
 By default, the displayed data is the data raw value
 * `custom-data-value-fn` A custom function to extract the data value from the data source.
 The provided function should have the form `function(data, row, col)`.
 Please remember that the initial data matrix IS required in order to define the data dimensions.
-* `scroll-fn`A custom function called when horizontal or vertical scroll occurs.
-The provided function should have the form `function(event, scrollPosition)` where event is the scroll event and scrollPosition is an object with `top` and `left` attributes.
+`function(event, scrollPosition)` where event is the scroll event and scrollPosition is an object with `top` and `left` attributes.
 The
 `top` and `left` attributes are the row and column of the data value displayed in the top left corner of the middle center area.
 This function is called once when the table is firstly drawn to give the opportunity to store initial top left values.